kyoriku/react-portfolio/README.md

 - [Questions](#questions)

 ## Deployment
-The React Portfolio is deployed on Netlify You can access the live application [here](https://austin-react-portfolio.netlify.app/).
+The React Portfolio is deployed on Netlify.
+You can access the live application [here](https://kyoriku-react-portfolio.netlify.app/).

 ## Installation
 To install this project locally, follow these steps: